 Generally, it is used during medical detox and throughout subsequent treatment modalities to support relapse prevention while clients adjust to their new sober lifestyles.

 Despite its therapeutic role in neuropathic pain, gabapentin produces psychoactive effects and has an abuse liability.
 Gabapentin abuse typically involves taking higher doses in a single administration.
 The median single dose for gabapentin abuse is 3600 mg, which is 3 times the maximum recommended single dose of 1200 mg.
 Risk factors for gabapentin abuse include current or previous opioid abuse, previous cocaine use, and/or concurrent use of benzodiazepines or cannabis.
 Alcohol use disorder is not generally a predictor of gabapentin abuse.

-According to Medscape, gabapentin can inflict users with suicidal thoughts and abrupt changes in behavior.
+According to Medscape, Gabapentin can inflict users with suicidal thoughts and abrupt changes in behaviour.
 For this reason, it should only be used under medical supervision.
 It can also cause elevated blood pressure, fever, sleep problems, appetite changes, and chest pain.

 While it has been used to treat addictions to other substances, gabapentin is most often used to treat alcoholism — an addiction some 16.6 million adults suffered from in 2013, per the National Institute on Alcohol Abuse and Alcoholism.

 During withdrawal from alcohol abuse or dependency, clients may experience anxiety, tremors, agitation, and irritability.
 In order to understand how Gabapentin works, there must be a basic understanding of how the brain works first.
 Nervous system activity is partially controlled by GABA neurotransmitters.
 Gabapentin works by reducing activity among GABA.
 As a result, signals for pain, agitation, and anxiety are reduced, too.